meshcloud/meshcloud-docs/docs/meshcloud.payment.md

 title: Payment
 ---

 The Meshcloud platform provides central [multi-cloud billing](meshstack.billing.md).
 Therefore you have to configure a billing address and a payment method for your meshCustomer as a Customer Admin.
-Depending on your Meshcloud installation, either payment via credit card, invoice or via a cost center is available.
+Depending on your meshcloud installation, either payment via credit card, invoice or via a cost center is available.
 All options are described in the following.

 ## Company & Billing Addresses